Skip to main content

 Editorial diagram showing an upper AI lab and platform layer resting on an open source maintainer base while a dense stream of vulnerability findings and dependency traffic falls into the lower layer.

-This is why Greg Kroah-Hartman’s quote in the Linux Foundation release is the most honest sentence in the whole package.
-“Grant funding alone is not going to help solve the problem that AI tools are causing today on open source security teams,” he says.
-The useful part is not the money in isolation.
-It is whether OpenSSF and related efforts can provide active resources to help overworked maintainers process the increased AI-generated security reports already arriving.
+That is why Greg Kroah-Hartman's quote in the Linux Foundation release matters so much.
+He says grant funding alone will not solve the problem AI tools are causing open source security teams today, and that what matters is whether OpenSSF and related efforts can provide active resources to help maintainers process the increased AI-generated reports already arriving.
+I appreciate the bluntness.
+It cuts through the ceremony.

 Editorial diagram showing AI-generated vulnerability findings entering a crowded maintainer queue before funding, tooling, and security support convert part of that queue into upstream fixes.

-What to watch after the press release glow fades
+What I would watch after the press release

-The next signal is not whether more companies attach their names to a coalition page.
-It is whether maintainers actually feel the queue getting lighter.
+The next proof point is not whether more companies add their names to a coalition page.
+I want to see whether maintainers actually feel the queue getting lighter.
+That means embedded security help inside major projects, triage systems that fit real maintainer workflows, faster time from report to accepted patch, and repeat funding instead of one-off applause.

 Source file